 Workers’ compensation is a no-fault system which requires employers to provide limited benefits, mostly for lost wages and medical treatment, when an employee is injured on the job.
 Employees do not have to prove that their employer was at fault to get benefits, but they also cannot file a separate civil lawsuit against their employer or recover damages for pain and suffering.

-You may be able to pursue a workers’ compensation claim and a third-party claim if your injury was caused by someone other than your employer or a co-worker.
+You may be able to file a workers’ compensation claim and pursue a third-party claim if your injury was caused by someone other than your employer or a co-worker.

 Examples of Third-Party Claims

 If your injury was caused by the negligence of a third party, you may be able to recover for pain and suffering and other losses in addition to the lost wages and medical expenses recovered under workers’ compensation.

 The following examples are workers’ compensation cases that could possibly lead to third-party claims:

 - An injury due to the operation of a defective machine owned by a company other than your employer

 - An injury at a construction site which stemmed from a negligent contractor who was working under a different employer